mongodb/docs/source/reference/glossary.rst

          ":doc:`/reference/javascript`."

    write-lock
-      When a process needs to write to the database, a write-lock is used to prevent other processes from reading or producing an inconsistent state.
-These operations are typically very short-lived, but prevent all other operations from succeeding.
+      When a process writes to the database, a it takes a write-lock to  prevent other processes from writing or reading, which would produce an inconsistent state.
+These operations are typically very short-lived, but block all other operations while active.

    index
       Indexes provide the database with a fast and reliable way of accessing data without requiring full reads of all data in a collection.

+      .. seealso:: ":doc:`/core/indexing`"

    compound index
-      An :term:`index`
+      An :term:`index` that contains more than one key, and may more effectively support a number of different queries.

       .. seealso:: ":doc:`/core/indexing`"

    btree
-      btree's are a fast data representation that provides for efficient writing and reading binary data.
-MongoDB uses b-trees for data storage.
+      btree's provide a very efficient data representation that provides for efficient writing and reading binary data.
+MongoDB uses b-trees for indexes.

    ISODate
-      The standard date representation in database fields.
-MongoDB's date type derives from the JavaScript date representation.
+      The standard date representation fields that hold data of the date type.

-   journaling
-      MongoDB's journal provides a transnational log that provides durability for database operations.
-When using the journal, all data is written to disk in at least two locations, and items are logged to the journal *much* more frequently than the state of the database is flushed to the disk.
-The journal can thus be used to recover the state of the database in the event of system failure or glitch.
+   journaling MongoDB's journal provides a transnational log that
+      provides durability for database operations.
+When using the journal, MongoDB writes all data to disk both in the journal and in the database.
+MongoDB writes operations to the journal *much* more frequently it flushes the state of the database to the disk.
+The journal makes it possible to recover the state of the database in the event of system failure or other non-clean shutdown without data corruption.

       .. seealso:: ":doc:`/core/journaling`."

    pcap
       A packet capture format used by a number of tools to record packets captured from network interfaces.
-Used by :program:`mongosniff`.
+Used by :program:`mongosniff` in the MongoDB package as well as a variety of other programs.

    upsert
       A method of inserting a document into a MongoDB database that,